 - Lady of the Lake, located in Spencer Smith Park, is said to represent the mysterious female who gave King Arthur his magical sword, Excalibur.
 The sculpture symbolizes Burlington’s relationship with Lake Ontario.
 It was a gift to the city in honour of Burlington’s centennial.

-- A Space Composition Rebecca is a sizeable orange aluminum sculpture located outside the Art Gallery of Burlington.
+- A Space Composition for Rebecca is a sizeable aluminum sculpture located outside the Art Gallery of Burlington.
 The sculpture explores the interplay between mass and void in defining space.
 The sculptor, Haydn Llewellyn Davies, was inspired for this piece by a trip to Stonehenge and several visits to Japan.

 - Alumina, also outside the Art Gallery of Burlington, was inspired by late eighteenth-century French Sevres vases and Renaissance Mediterranean apothecary jars.